-Beyond just the obvious implications of working with large scale data, such as high resolution images, network depth and width are a significant factor in the memory footprint of a network.
-For fixed width networks, the depth of the network allows us to obtain more nonlinear models and obtain more expressive networks \citep{Hanin2017DNNApprox}.
-Moreover, for problems in vision, networks depth plays another important role, since convolution is a local operation information propagates a fixed distance each layer.
+Beyond just the obvious implications of working with large scale data, such as videos, network depth and width are a significant factor in the memory footprint of a network.
+For fixed width networks, the depth of the network allows us to obtain more nonlinear models and obtain more expressive networks \cite{Hanin2017DNNApprox}.
+Moreover, for problems in vision, networks depth plays another important role, since convolutions are local operations information propagates a fixed distance each layer.
 This implies that the output is determined with information available from a limited patch of the input, the size of which is determined by the number of layers and the width of the convolution kernel.
-The size of this patch is know as the receptive field \citep{NIPS2016_6203}.
+The size of this patch is know as the receptive field \cite{NIPS2016_6203}.
 By coarsening the image, the receptive field of the network grows and allows learning non-local relations.
 However, coarsening the image comes with the price of reducing the resolution of the final output.
 For problems such as classification this is not an issue as we desire a reduction in dimensionality, however for problems with high dimensional output, e.g. semantic segmentation, high resolution output is required.
 In these cases, the image is still coarsened to achieve the desired receptive field, however interpolation is used to regain resolution.
 A consequence of this is that fine image details or high frequency content is typically missing since the coarsening and subsequent interpolation is not conservative.
-This is the reason skip connections need to be used in the U-Net architecture \citep{UNET2015}.
-These skip connections require additional memory that can be significant and limit the ability of the network even in the inference stage, limiting the use of the networks on edge devices.
+In order to re-introduce high frequency information long skip connections are used to connect network states before coarsening with states after interpolation, such as in the popular U-Net architecture \cite{UNET2015}, or features from different resolution scales are combined in Stacked U-Nets \cite{SUnets}.
 Width allows the network to learn more features, increasing the capability of the network to learn.
 However, the width comes at considerable price in terms of memory and computational effort.
-While it is clear that while network depth and width are a significant factor in the memory footprint, they are critical to the networks success.
+While it is clear that network depth and width are a significant factor in the memory footprint, they are critical to the network's success.